Dreams of the Deep

 “Good.”
 The rescue operators had come, done their work, and were going to leave.
 The station was still the station.

-Fen picked up the conduit.
-Settled it on his shoulder with the practiced motion of a man who’d been carrying materials through these corridors for years.
-His daughter had walked these corridors.
+Fen unclipped the conduit.
+Guided it ahead of him with the practiced ease of a man who’d been moving materials through these corridors for years.
+His daughter had moved through these corridors.
 Had carried a work light through them, a toolkit, her cold hands and her questions and her willingness to be useful.
 The station had been his home before her and it was his home after her and he was carrying conduit through it because the conduit needed carrying and the station needed fixing and the alternative to fixing it was not fixing it and that was not something Fen Vasik was going to do.

 He didn’t say goodbye.
-He walked away.
-The junction absorbed him back into the flow of people working, a man with a piece of his station’s infrastructure over his shoulder heading for wherever Breck needed him.
+He pushed off.
+The junction absorbed him back into the flow of people working, a man guiding a piece of his station’s infrastructure through the corridor toward wherever Breck needed him.

-Lev stood in the junction.
-The food container in his hand, forgotten.
-He put it down on the distribution crate.
+Lev floated in the junction.
+The food pouch in his hand, forgotten.
+He clipped it to the distribution crate.

 He’d expected blame.
 He would have known what to do with blame.